 The Epilepsy Program at Princeton Medical Center focuses on a team approach to your care.
 Each of our board certified specialists works closely with your personal physician as well as our skilled nursing and technical staff, which includes board certified electroencephalographers.

 Our Epilepsy Program offers you comprehensive evaluation, neurodiagnostic and treatment services.
 Our care includes:

 - Physical evaluations

 - Psychosocial support

 - State-of-the-art digital and video EEG

 After reviewing your medical history, our board certified physicians will develop an individualized plan of care just for you.
 Our specially trained technologists utilize advanced, noninvasive technology, including digital electroencephalo-graphy (EEG), magnetic resonance imaging (MRI) and CT scanning.
 Digital and video EEGs and long-term monitoring are performed in our state-of-the-art Neurophysiology Laboratory.

 Long-term Epilepsy Monitoring

-For patients whose seizures are not responding to outpatient treatment or who are uncertain about the cause of their seizures, inpatient long-term epilepsy monitoring at University Medical Center of Princeton provides even more comprehensive care.
+For patients whose seizures are not responding to outpatient treatment or who are uncertain about the cause of their seizures, inpatient long-term epilepsy monitoring at Princeton Medical Center provides even more comprehensive care.

 Candidates for long-term epilepsy monitoring will be admitted to the hospital for observation using video and digital recording.
 Highly sophisticated and precise, long-term monitoring pinpoints electrical activity in the brain during seizures.
 The results help your treatment team identify the origin, type and frequency of seizures, and aid in the development of your treatment plan.